Updated May 9, 2022

 - Be vigilant for any hacking attempts on your accounts and ensure that you have locked down your privacy settings, set up 2-factor authentication, and set long, individual passwords for each account.

 - Review your social media accounts for comments that may indicate that an online threat may escalate into a physical attack.
 This could include people posting your address online and calling on others to attack you and/or increased harassment from a particular individual.
+Ask a trusted person to help you if you are unable to monitor your account yourself.

 - Document any abuse that you feel is threatening.
 Take screenshots of the comments, including the social media handle of the person who is smearing you.
 This information may be useful if there is a police inquiry.